MarioVilas/winappdbg/doc/source/Redistribution.rst

 You can find more information on Distutils installer scripts `here <http://docs.python.org/distutils/setupscript.html>`_.

-An :download:`install batch file <../../install.bat>` is provided for convenience when installing WinAppDbg in multiple versions of Python coexisting in the same machine.
+An install batch file (:download:`install.bat <../../install.bat>`) is provided for convenience when installing WinAppDbg in multiple versions of Python coexisting in the same machine.

 Building the packages
 ---------------------

-A :download:`batch file <../../distro.bat>` is provided to build the packages.
+A batch file (:download:`distro.bat<../../distro.bat>`) is provided to build the packages.
 These are the commands it supports:

 Building the project
 ++++++++++++++++++++